Working in Excel 2008 and Mac Numbers 3.2, edits added 2022, 2024

 Numbers 3.2.2, updated to version 12.2.1 in December 2022

 I chose to change my preference for rulers to point units (options are for centimeter inches and points)

 Click on the table at top of your document screen, to the right of the function icon; select the first choice on the left, the second row a place to start Uncheck alternating rows on menus on the right, revise options

 Click anywhere on the screen, and use the command all to select all table cells.
 Choose row and column size, type in your desired values, or using the arrows provided, hit return.
 Click anywhere on the sheet to get additional markings to appear again.
 With your mouse, grab and drag the _| symbol on the bottom right and you will also have the benefit of viewing the number of rows and columns in your document.
 Click on the circular target icon on the upper left, drag the _| symbol on the bottom right, and all units on the sheet will be resized to display measurements.
 For thicker, darker, or even in different colors and types of lines changes are easily made when working with the borders menus.
 Clicking on any cell leaves only your graph; selecting print from your file menu prints exactly what appears as the sheet number chosen, and /or saved; additional adjustment options are offered on the right

 Click on the white part of your sheet, only your chart will be viewable and ready for printing.
 If a PDF is desired, choose Export to -> PDF from the file menu.

-Going about printing in a different way: I captured an image from my excel template saved it, opened the image in photoshop, adjusted the image size as below, and when printed the output was nearly dead-on in terms of size and would make tracing motifs from it onto a punchcard over a lightbox super easy A downloadable punchcard worksheet
+Going about printing differently: I captured an image from my Excel template saved it, opened the image in Photoshop, adjusted the image size as below, and when printed the output was nearly dead-on in terms of size and would make tracing motifs from it onto a punchcard over a lightbox super easy A downloadable punchcard worksheet

 Using Numbers the closest I could get to punchcard cell size at that point was using point values, 19 for rows, 18 for columns, and printing aspect ratio remained off.